-Ash currently serves as a board member of the: Toledo Lucas County Housing Trust Fund, Toledo Area Alliance to End Homelessness, Williams County Habitat for Humanity, The Ohio Secretary of State’s ADA advisory committee and the Ohio Governors Council on Persons with Disabilities.
+Ash has served as a board member of the: Ohio Secretary of State’s ADA advisory committee and the Ohio Governors Council on Persons with Disabilities.

-Ash holds an Associates degree in Airframe Technology from the Community College of the United States Air Force, a BS in Liberal Arts from Excelsior College and is an ICC certified Accessibility Inspector/Plans Examiner.
-Ash enjoys spending quality time with his two sons and wife.
-His hobbies include walking, listening to music, community improvement activities and watching the Cleveland Cavaliers.
+Ash holds an Associates degree in Airframe Technology from the Community College of the United States Air Force and a BS in Liberal Arts from Excelsior College.

 Home Accessibility Staff

-I have a BA in Psychology from Bowling Green State University and an MA in Sociology from University of Toledo.
-I have worked as a Pharmacy Technician, interned with Department of Youth Services and worked for Lucas County Children Services.
-I love working with and for others.
+Mindy has a bachelor’s degree in Psychology from Bowling Green State University and an master’s degree in Sociology from the University of Toledo.
+Mindy has worked as a Pharmacy Technician, interned with Department of Youth Services and worked for Lucas County Children Services.
+Mindy loves working with and for others.

-After having my daughter, I worked in the family business so I could spend as much time with her as possible.
-Now that she is older, I have been fortunate enough to go back to work full-time in a rewarding position with this amazing organization.
+After having her daughter, she worked in the family business so she could spend as much time with her as possible.
+Now that she is older, Mindy have been fortunate enough to go back to work full-time in a rewarding position with this amazing organization.

-When I am not working, I love hanging out with my daughter and husband, playing tennis, shopping, reading, and exercising.
-I also enjoy backpacking and traveled around Europe after graduation.
+When she is not working, she loves hanging out with her daughter and husband, playing tennis, shopping, reading, and exercising.
+Mindy also enjoys backpacking and even traveled around Europe after graduation.

 Nursing Home Transition Staff

-I began working at The Ability Center of Greater Toledo in 2001, as the Community Living Coordinator.
-The department expanded its staff and, in 2008, I became the Nursing Home Transition Manager.
-As such, I am responsible for coordinating communications between various social agencies and businesses to encourage smooth transitioning for consumers.
-As of May 2009, my department has assisted in the transition of nearly 400 consumers from a nursing home setting into independent living, an accomplishment of which we are all proud.
+Don began working at The Ability Center of Greater Toledo in 2001, as the Community Living Coordinator.
+The department expanded its staff and, in 2008, he became the Nursing Home Transition Manager.
+As such, Don is responsible for coordinating communications between various social agencies and businesses to encourage smooth transitioning for consumers.
+As of April 2016, the department has assisted in the transition of more than 650 consumers from a nursing home setting into independent living, an accomplishment of which the Center is very proud of.

-Before ACT, I worked with the State of Ohio as a supervisor for the Department of Youth Services, a corrections facility for felony offenders.
-In this position, I supervised staff members responsible for the youth offenders.
-Before becoming a supervisor, I worked as a Corrections Officer, specializing in transitioning offenders with substance problems back into the community.
+Before ACT, Don worked with the State of Ohio as a supervisor for the Department of Youth Services, a corrections facility for felony offenders.
+In this position, he supervised staff members responsible for the youth offenders.
+Before becoming a supervisor, Don worked as a Corrections Officer, specializing in transitioning offenders with substance problems back into the community.

-In my spare time, I love to travel and above all I enjoy spending time with my family and friends.
+In her spare time, she loves to travel and above all, she enjoys spending time with my family and friends.

-I have been employed at The Ability Center for 12 years, the last three years as a Nursing Home Transition Coordinator.
-I am passionate about assisting people in nursing facilities to live independently in the community.
-Through the Home Choice Program as a Transition Coordinator, I am able to assist individuals in finding a community setting that they choose with the supports they need to assure an opportunity for them to live in their home and not in a nursing home.
+Becky has been employed at The Ability Center for 12 years.
+She is passionate about assisting people in nursing facilities to live independently in the community.
+Through the Home Choice Program as a Transition Coordinator, Becky is able to assist individuals in finding a community setting that they choose with the supports they need to assure an opportunity for them to live in their home and not in a nursing home.